Over-the-Rhine & Cincinnati

 In 2005 the Art Academy moved to Over-the-Rhine, an historic Cincinnati district that’s full of great architecture and great art.
 The neighborhood harbors a vibrant creative community of galleries, architects, design firms, and performing-arts organizations.
 The Pendleton Art Center houses the world’s largest concentration of artist studios.

 All of this makes Over-the-Rhine a great resource for AAC students.
 Creative professionals come into our classrooms, attend our gallery shows, and get to know our students and faculty.
-Many AAC students fulfill part of their professional preparation requirement via an internship right in Over-the-Rhine, and they often find part-time work here during school—or full-time jobs after graduation.
+Many AAC students complete an internship right here in Over-the-Rhine, and often find part-time work here during school—or full-time jobs after graduation.

 The arts community has contributed to Over-the-Rhine’s recent renaissance.
 Ten years ago it was considered a less-than-desirable area, but today it’s exactly where we want to be—and where we think AAC students can thrive.
 Neighborhood resources include: